VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 True
 ```

-Wildcard tests are not supported with this .NET method.
+Wildcard tests are not supported by this .NET method.

 # `[System.IO.FileInfo]`